 If you answered no, we can guarantee you that you’re losing sales and leads to your competitors as we speak.

-The trick to capturing free roofing leads for your business is to advertise your company where consumers spend their time – offline and online.
+The trick to getting free roofing leads for your business is to advertise your company where consumers spend their time – offline and online.

-The so-called digital-first consumers we mentioned above describe the present-day buyer.
+The so-called digital-first consumers are the common present-day buyer.
 These are people who go online when they want to find, book, buy, or learn something.
 They don’t ask their neighbor or check the newspaper.
 They go to a digital platform first.
-Ergo, the name.

 The immediacy of the Internet has changed how people book services.
 They expect an immediate response to appointment requests, a positive customer experience, and an altogether top-notch service.
 They know they have options so they can jump from one provider to the next at the touch of a button.